This post may contain affiliate links. For more information, please see our affiliate policy.

 For a classic bayou feast, whip up a pot of Red Beans and Rice, Cajun Chicken Alfredo, or Shrimp Creole as the entree.
 I love to add a side of Collard Greens as well.
 Then sweeten the deal with a batch of Beignets.

-Traditional Fried Green Tomatoes are soaked in buttermilk and fried in cornmeal, and they are absolutely delicious.
-Serve with a side of homemade remoulade, and meet your new favorite recipe!
-It took me 35 years…
+This traditional Fried Green Tomatoes Recipe has tomato slices soaked in buttermilk and fried in cornmeal, and they are absolutely delicious.
+Serve with a side of homemade remoulade sauce and meet your new favorite recipe!

 Join Us